 The Tip

 Hard leather and phenolic tips are also maintenance free and can last for years.
 However, they don’t hold chalk well and therefore shouldn’t be used for anything other than breaking.
-Having a hard leather or phenolic tip on your break cue is crucial for a good solid break.
+Having a hard leather or phenolic tip on your break cue is important for a good solid break.
 Never replace your break cue tip with anything other than another hard leather or phenolic tip.
-Doing so kind of defeats the purpose of having a designated break cue.
+Doing so defeats the purpose of having a designated break cue.

 The Ferrule